fleschutz/PowerShell/Docs/enable-crash-dumps.md

 ## enable-crash-dumps.ps1 - Enables the writing of crash dumps

-Enables the writing of crash dumps.
+This PowerShell script enables the writing of crash dumps.

 ## Parameters
 ```powershell